shashwat05-stack/PitchPersona-AI/README.md

     ```
 2. Open [index.html](index.html) directly in any modern browser (Chrome, Edge, Safari, Firefox).
 3. Enjoy the local offline experience immediately!

----

-## ⚙️ Unlocking Real Generative AI (Optional)
-By default, the application runs on a robust, rule-based **Offline AI Simulation Engine** pre-loaded with thousands of stadium slang and dialogue combinations.

-To unlock true generative AI comments:
-1. Obtain an API key from [Google AI Studio](https://aistudio.google.com/).
-2. Open the app and navigate to the **Settings** (⚙️) tab.
-3. Paste your key, select your model (`gemini-1.5-flash` or `gemini-1.5-pro`), and click **Save Settings**.
-4.  *Your key is saved 100% locally in your browser's secure `localStorage` and is only sent directly to Google's official API servers.*